 - Unworldliness – datsuzoku (脱俗)

 Fukinsei – Asymmetry (不均斉)

 One of the concepts is asymmetry.
-This style is a trend in 2020, but a lot of the designers copy the style without understanding what makes it beautiful.
+This style is a trend in 2020, but countless designers copy the style without understanding what makes it beautiful.
 The philosophical concept behind this is the idea of imperfection and irregularity.
-Nature creates random things that look chaotic and humans create something straight and geometrical.
+Nature creates random things that look chaotic, and humans create something straight and geometrical.
 Asymmetry is placed in the middle: intentional imperfection.
-Zen has a similar concept with Ensō, the imperfect circle, drawn by a calligraphist with a brush.
+Zen has a similar concept in Ensō, the imperfect circle, drawn by a calligraphist with a brush.

 When I created the concept for my design, I tried to integrate all seven concepts into the website.
 I used a lot of asymmetry in my layout, by moving photos or text on the grid to not be aligned strictly geometric.